isomerpages/ogp-scams-duplicate/index.md

       id: textcards
       cards:
         - title: I PAID OVER $89 FOR A FAKE APPLICATION
-          description: "I was checking in for a flight to Canada via Dubai and was not aware "
+          description: I was checking in for a flight to Canada via Dubai and was not aware
           linktext: Learn more
           url: https://www.scamalert.sg/stories-details/Story-29Jan2024233100PM
         - title: Story 2